Leo-Rain/timeseries-editing-utility/README.md

 	sweeprate:2.00000000000000000000

 	Then browse through the 'BODY' blocks of sweep data to locate and delete the unwanted sweep sets.
-Each sweep set consists of 6 blocks, labelled 'gtag', 'atag' and 'indx', followed by 3 blocks labelled 'alvl', one for each of the three antennas.
+Each sweep set consists of 7 blocks, labelled 'gtag', 'atag', 'indx' and 'scal', followed by 3 blocks labelled 'alvl', one for each of the three antennas.
 Locate the 'alvl' blocks that contain unusually small amplitudes, caused by a change in receiver configuration.
-Delete all 6 blocks of each sweep set between the 'BODY' block and the desired receiver configuration.
+Delete all 7 blocks of each sweep set between the 'BODY' block and the desired receiver configuration.

 	Convert the modified text file into a binary timeseries file: